kkmhogen/KBeaconDemo_Ios/README.md

 * KBAdvPacketHandler: parsing advertisement packet.
 This attribute is valid during the scan phase.

-* KBAuthHandler: responsible for the authentication operation with the KBeacon device after the connection is established.
+* KBAuthHandler: Responsible for the authentication operation with the KBeacon device after the connection is established.

-* KBCfgHandler：responsible for configuring parameters related to KBeacon devices
+* KBCfgHandler：Responsible for configuring parameters related to KBeacon devices
 ![avatar](https://github.com/kkmhogen/KBeaconDemo_Android/blob/master/kbeacon_class_arc.png?raw=true)

 **Scanning Stage**